gszathmari/homelab-on-oracle-cloud/README.md

-# Homelab on Oracle Cloud Infrastructure (OCI)
+# Home Lab on the Oracle Cloud Infrastructure (OCI)

-This Terraform plan builds a virtual homelab environment on the Oracle Cloud Infrastructure (OCI) within the [always free](https://www.oracle.com/cloud/free/) limits.
+This Terraform plan builds a virtual home lab environment on the Oracle Cloud Infrastructure (OCI) within the [always free](https://www.oracle.com/cloud/free/) limits.